Your data

 Patient opt-out

-The NHS understands that not all patients will be comfortable with their personal and medical data being used for purposes that aren’t directly linked to their healthcare.
-Because of this, the NHS allows patients who wish to, the ability to opt-out of having their data collected and sent to organisations such as the UKRR.
+The UKKA understands that not all patients will be comfortable with their personal and medical data being used for purposes that aren’t directly linked to their healthcare.
+Because of this should patients wish to do so, they have the ability to opt-out of having their data collected and sent to organisations such as the UKRR.

 Guidelines